vectorgrp/sil-kit/docs/api/lifecycleService.rst

 After a successful startup, the participant will enter the :cpp:enumerator:`Running<SilKit::Services::Orchestration::Running>` state.
 :cpp:func:`State()<SilKit::Services::Orchestration::ILifecycleService::State()>` returns the
-current state as a plain enumeration, whereas :cpp:func:`Status()<SilKit::Services::Orchestration::ILifecycleService::Status()>` returns additional information such as the participant's name, the human readable reason for entering the state, and the wall clock time when the state was entered.
+current state as a plain enumeration, whereas :cpp:func:`Status()<SilKit::Services::Orchestration::ILifecycleService::Status()>` returns additional information such as the participant's name, the human-readable reason for entering the state, and the wall clock time when the state was entered.

-To temporarily pause a simulation task, the :cpp:func:`Pause()<SilKit::Services::Orchestration::ILifecycleService::Pause()>` method can be invoked with a human readable explanation as a string argument.
+To temporarily pause a simulation task, the :cpp:func:`Pause()<SilKit::Services::Orchestration::ILifecycleService::Pause()>` method can be invoked with a human-readable explanation as a string argument.
 Execution can be resumed using the :cpp:func:`Continue()<SilKit::Services::Orchestration::ILifecycleService::Continue()>` method.